kevinhainline/JADESView/README.md

 is given by `ra_dec_size_value.` Both the stretch and the thumbnail size can be changed within the program on the fly.

-The program is run by specifying an ID or an ID list (if neither are provided, it will start at object 1) using these command-line arguments:
+The program is run by specifying an ID, an ID list (as a text file), or an ID list on the command line:

 ```
-% python JADESView.py -h
+python JADESView.py -id 1234
-usage: JADESView.py [-h] [-input INPUT] [-id ID_NUMBER]
-                    [-idlist ID_NUMBER_LIST]

-optional arguments:
-  -h, --help            show this help message and exit
-  -input INPUT          JADESView Input File?
-  -id ID_NUMBER         ID Number?
-  -idlist ID_NUMBER_LIST
+python JADESView.py -idlist list-of-IDs.dat
-                        List of ID Numbers?
+python JADESView.py -idarglist '5 6 7 8 9 10'
 ```

+If no IDs are provided, the code will start at object 1.

 Also, the user can specify a different input file using the `-input` flag, otherwise it will default to looking for the file `JADESView_input_file.dat.`